Lucy McBath: Abortion

-McBath supports legal abortion.
+McBath supports abortion rights.
 She has said she supports funding programs that give women "autonomy over their reproductive decisions".

 Health care

-McBath supports changes to the Affordable Care Act, also known as Obamacare.
-She opposes Medicare for All.
+McBath has stated support for "incremental measures to shore up" the Affordable Care Act (Obamacare).
+She stated that she favors that approach over transitioning to a Medicare for All system.

-McBath supports expanding Medicaid in Georgia, and would lower the age of Medicare eligibility to 55.
+McBath supports Medicaid expansion in Georgia, and would lower the age of Medicare eligibility to 55.

 Economy

 McBath has said she is critical of some of the 2017 Republican tax cuts, but would like to make the temporary middle-class tax cuts permanent.

 McBath voted for the Raise the Wage Act, which would increase the federal minimum wage to $15 per hour.
 Before voting for the bill, the centrist New Democrat coalition (of which McBath is a part) secured some changes: a longer timeline to phase in the wage increases, and provisions that would pause wage increases if a federal study shows adverse economic impacts.

 Gun control

 McBath initially decided to run for Congress because she believed the government was not doing enough to prevent gun violence.
 She supports universal background checks before purchasing a firearm, as well as red flag laws to keep guns out of the hands of people at risk of violence.

 During the 2018 election, McBath vowed to respect Second Amendment rights.
 She also promised to push for "implementing background checks for all firearm purchases; raising the minimum age to purchase a gun to 21 years of age; working to defeat conceal carry reciprocity measures; and introducing legislation to keep guns out of the hands of domestic abusers and other criminals."